DiPal2/test_rss/README.md

 [![smoke run](https://github.com/DiPal2/test_rss/actions/workflows/smoke_run.yml/badge.svg)](https://github.com/DiPal2/test_rss/actions/workflows/smoke_run.yml)

 # rss_reader

 rss_reader is a Python script that reads RSS feed and displays it in various formats.

 ## Installation

-To start using the script you need [Python 3.9 with installed pip](https://www.python.org/downloads/) Type `python setup.py install` or `pip install -e .` in the directory that contains downloaded files.
+To start using the script you need [Python 3.9 with installed pip and setuptools](https://www.python.org/downloads/)

+Type `python setup.py install` or `pip install -e .` in the directory containing the content from this repository.

+After that you can use `rss_reader` from any folder or `rss_reader.py` located in **rss_reader** folder.

 ## Usage
-You can use `rss_reader` from any folder or `rss_reader.py` located in **rss_reader** folder of downloaded files.

 `rss_reader.py [-h] [--version] [--json] [--verbose] [--limit LIMIT] source`

 | Option           | Description